mvaganov/CmdLineAsteroids/notes.md

 This simple particle class is just a circle with a color that moves along a linear path, which is defined by velocity vector.

-When it draws itself, it shows represents velocity as a line coming out of the edge of the circle.
+While drawing, it represents velocity as a line coming out of the edge of its circle.
-	if the circle has no velocity, it doesn't draw the velocity line the direction is calculated by dividing the velocity by the magnitude.
+	if the particle has no velocity, it doesn't draw the velocity line direction is calculated by dividing the velocity by the magnitude.
+This is the same as just calling the Normalized property.
-	This is the same as just calling the Normalized property, but doing the extra math step here saves the computer from recalculating the same square root value again.
+	I avoid using Normalized to avoid recalculating the same square root value again.
+Again, an accurate square-root value is expensive to compute.

-the Update method changes the position of the particle's cirle based on the velocity, and the amount of time passed.
+the Update method will change the position of the particle's cirle based on the velocity, and the amount of time passed.

 `scene`
 src/Program